-The digitization of the VHEC's Collections and the development of the online catalogue and collections management system was made possible through a generous donation on behalf of the Paul and Edwina Heller Memorial Fund through the Greater Vancouver Jewish Community Foundation.
+The digitization of materials in the VHEC's collections and the development of the online catalogue and collections management system was made possible through a generous donation on behalf of the Paul and Edwina Heller Memorial Fund through the Greater Vancouver Jewish Community Foundation.

 The Government of Canada provided funding for the digitization and preservation of the VHEC's Holocaust testimony collection and the creation of supporting pedagogical and research materials to enhance the accessibility and use of the collection.

 A grant from the BC History Digitization Program, sponsored by the Irving K. Barber Learning Centre at the University of British Columbia, funded the digitization and cataloguing of the Gottfried family collection.

 Funding from Library and Archives Canada Documentary Heritage Communities Program (DHCP) supported the cataloguing and digitization of the archival collection and supported the development of a digital preservation strategy that ensures the ongoing accessibility and long-term preservation of digital materials.

 Nina Krieger, Executive Director